Brandon-Gary/additional-work-and-projects/README.md

 `age_grouping.sql` - This query references data on program attendees.
 The query assigns each record (unique person) to an age grouping and then provides a count of those groupings.

 `Elevated_Cholesterol.sql`, `Elevated_A1C.sql`, & `Elevated_BP.sql` - These queries all reference result data on cholesterol, hemoglobin A1C, and blood pressure testing.
 They each individual produce a number indicating the number of test results that were elevated for each respective test.

+### Narcan & Overdose Map
+Our department received a dataset from the local dispatchers office that listed the address of all overdose, suicide, and Code M calls that were responded to in the past 2-3 years.
+Our leadership team wanted a way to easily visualize and filter this data as needed for future presentations.
+Mapping each individual datapoint using Power BI was decided to be the best method to accomplish both of these goals.
+Light data transformations were needed including merging address parts into one column.
+The map was shared with leadership using a unique URL after publishing.
+The `Narcan & Overdose Map` folder contains three screenshots of the final product.
+One is completely unfiltered, and the two other images show the map after varying filters are applied.